doorlay/garminmaps/README.md

 ## Future Work
 - Add support for range-based plotting
-- Add markers to map with data for individual runs
 - Superimpose activity data onto the graph
 - Use Wails to turn this into an actual application.
 Use in-browser SSO.